coop-deluxe/sm64coopdx/docs/lua/functions-4.md

 ## [check_common_moving_cancels](#check_common_moving_cancels)

 ### Description
-Performs common checks when Mario is in a moving state. - Transitions to water plunge if underwater - Handles squished or shockwave bounce scenarios - Checks for death conditions
+Performs common checks when Mario is in a moving state, transitions to water plunge if underwater, handles squished or shockwave bounce scenarios, and checks for death conditions

 ### Lua Example
 `local integerValue = check_common_moving_cancels(m)`